Is CBD legal in Minnesota?

 Science vs. Law – Two Worlds, Three Words

 “Cannabis” has generally been a botanical, scientific name for the plant.
 The word “marijuana” came into common usage mainly because it was used in laws.
 The definition of marijuana was purely legal, defined by statute – not defined by science.
-The word “hemp” was in usage apart from its legal definition, but it now has a legal definition embedded in statutes.
+The word “hemp” has long been in usage apart from its legal definition.
+But it now has a legal definition embedded in statutes.

 As a result, cannabis is primarily a scientific term for the plant.
 “Marijuana” and “hemp,” on the other hand, are primarily legal terms, defined by statute as two separate categories of cannabis.